ohkuboj/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
-9/26/20
+The date this file was created was 9/26/20.

 ### bikeshare project
-This is the bikeshare project
+This is the bikeshare project.

 ### Description